flanksource/docs/mission-control/docs/guide/config-db/scrapers/aws.md

 :::tip Registry

-The registry has an [AWS](/registry/aws) Helm chart that provides a pre-configured Scraper with some common defaults
+The Mission Control Registry includes an [AWS](/integration/aws) Helm chart that provides a pre-configured Scraper with common defaults

 :::